-Travel Awards: Doctoral students can apply for Travel Awards up to \$1,000 to use towards travel to a conference.
+Travel Awards: Doctoral students can apply for Travel Awards to use towards travel to a conference.
 Within a year of receiving this award, students must submit a one-paragraph report of their use of the funds and the experience they gained.
 This award is offered at least once each Fall and Spring Semester, and if there are funds, it is also offered during the Summer.

-Research Grants: Doctoral students can apply for research grants up to \$3,000 (in exceptional circumstances a small number of grants above \$3,000, but not exceeding \$6,000, may be funded.)
+Research Grants: Doctoral students can apply for research grants not exceeding \$6,000.
 Students must be enrolled in at least six credits during the semester the award is offered.

-Awards may cover any research needs, including instate, out-of-state and international travel.
+Awards may cover any research needs, including in-state, out-of-state and international travel.